irena-flextool/flextool/docs/how_to.md

 - `penalty_up`: a large number to avoid creating energy from nowhere
 - `penalty_down`: 0

 In this example database, we have both a closed system and a river system.
 The difference is that in the closed system the inflow is zero in both reservoir and pump_storage.
 In river system we have the incoming water for the reservoir as in the reservoir example.
-In the downstream pump storage we implement a outflow as the negative inflow representing the minimum amount of water that has to flow out of the system at each timestep to not dry out the river.
+In the downstream pump storage, we implement an outflow as the negative inflow representing the minimum amount of water that has to flow out of the system at each timestep to not dry out the river.
 The `penalty_down` is set as 0 to allow it let more water go when it needs to, otherwise the storages will keep filling up if the incoming water is larger than the minimum outgoing water.

 The storage level fixes should be the same in both storages (reservoir and pump storage).
 Here: